Conversation with SEC Commissioner Michael S. Piwowar - Sept. 3, 2014

 Business Law Career Session - Oct.
 9, 2014

 Students will learn about the realities of business law practice from panelists representing diverse backgrounds.
 Last year, panelists included Professor Jorge Contreras, Washington College of Law; Jan Singelmann, Consumer Financial Protection Bureau; and Nefretete Smith, Federal Deposit Insurance Corporation.

 Second and third year students will have an opportunity to network with law firms and government agencies in the fields of business, finance, and tax law.
 Many of the Fair Representatives are WCL alumni who have hired WCL students as externs, interns, and attorneys.

 Choosing Business Law Courses with Jobs in Mind - Oct.
 23, 2014

-Professors and upper-level students outlined the numerous business law opportunities at WCL, from classes and clinics, to publications and organizations, to programs and events, with a focus on job prospects and career prospects.
+Students will hear professors and upper-level students outline the numerous business law opportunities at WCL, from classes and clinics, to publications and organizations, to programs and events, with a focus on job and career prospects.

 Business Law Program